vincentmli/bpfire/README.md

 IPFire have a long and detailed wiki located [here](https://wiki.ipfire.org/) which should answers most of your questions for IPFire.

-# BPFire XDP SYNPROXY throughtput performance demo:
+# BPFire SYNPROXY throughput with and without XDP acceleration under 10Gbit DDoS SYN flood:

 [![Throughput performance](http://img.youtube.com/vi/81Hgoy-x1A4/0.jpg)](https://www.youtube.com/watch?v=81Hgoy-x1A4 "Throughput performance")